rubinapokhrel061/Quick-Basket-Ecommerce-backend/-Daywiselearning/day34.md

 import { Sequelize } from "sequelize-typescript";
 import \* as dotenv from "dotenv";
 dotenv.config();
+import User from "./models/userModel";
+import Product from "./models/Product";
+import Category from "./models/Category";

 const sequelize = new Sequelize({
 database: process.env.DB_NAME,